WilfredAlmeida/LightDAS/README.md

 The following is our roadmap in decreasing order of priority:
 - Support more instructions
 - Rewrite in Rust and move away from TypeScript
+- Test out if LightDAS can work as a full fledged DAS.
+Since we're watching Merkle trees, we can also watch the Bubblegum program and index all NFT operations.

 ### The Future of LightDAS
 Our vision for LightDAS is to keep it an open-source public good for everyone.
 Currently, we don't have any plans to start a SaaS and compete in the space.
 We will continue to develop and maintain it as long as we can.
 The future decisions for LightDAS will be based on community feedback and discussions.